mxskylar/american-shavian-transliterator/faq.md

 The [Shavian alphabet](https://www.shavian.info/) is an alternative alphabet for English.
-It is [phonemic](https://en.wikipedia.org/wiki/Phonemic_orthography) and is capable of representing words exactly as they are pronounced, depending on how you spell.
+It is [phonemic](https://en.wikipedia.org/wiki/Phonemic_orthography) and is capable of representing words exactly as they are pronounced, depending on how you spell with it.

 ## How does this tool spell in Shavian?